-Objectives: Upon completion of the CE activity, the learner will be able to:
+Objectives: Upon completion of this CE activity, the nurse will be able to:

-- Describe statistical data regarding diabetes in the US.
+- Describe the statistical data regarding diabetes in the US, including prevalence and significance.

-- Articulate the pathophysiology of the different types of diabetes.
+- Articulate the pathophysiology of the primary forms of diabetes.

-- Define patient care for management of types of diabetes.
+- Define evidence-based care for the management of diabetes.